 for brothers to live together in unity!

-2 It is like the precious oil on the head,
+2 It is like precious oil on the head,

-that came down on the edge of his robes,
+coming down to the very edge of his robes,

 3 like the dew of Hermon,

 that comes down on the hills of Zion;